warning

 I would like you to think really carefully about your personal opinions.

-So do you agree with Sofia?
-And she says these three poems explore the rejection experience by parents as their children grow up.
+So do you agree with Sophia?
+And she says, "These three poems explore the rejection experienced by parents as their children grow up."
+So think really carefully about your response to this statement.

 So pause the video and click play when you are ready to feedback your responses.